khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_6.md

 This _ḥadīth_ only gives a part of the meaning of the one before it, i.e. the saying of _āmīn_ by the Imam alone.
 As for the _āmīn_ of those behind, this could be the reason for the phrase “the mosque trembled with it (the sound),” but the _ḥadīth_ literally implies that the _āmīn_ of the Prophet \pbuh was the reason for this.

-## “When he finished reciting the Mother of the Qurʾān, he raised his voice and said _āmīn_.”
+## “When he finished reciting the Mother of the Qurʾān, he raised his voice and said _āmīn_.” {.unnumbered}

 **Ḍaʿīf (Weak)**.
 Related by al-Dāraquṭnī, al-Ḥākim and al-Bayhaqī.